The story so far: Remembering key results and our constant strife for bigger goals.

 Three New Projects

 This flood swept aside the efforts of those trying to hold back the deluge of questions.
-Oksana asked everybody to write in the thread.
-Lenya tried appealing to rationality “guys, just give a like.
+Oksana asked everybody to keep it in the thread.
+Leonid tried appealing to rationality “guys, just give a like.
 NO FLOODING”.
 But fully unleashed were we and not to be stopped.

-The first goose was sent by our delivery lead Ilya Goncharov.
+The first goose was sent by our Delivery Lead Ilya.
 Everybody was constantly reacting to what was going on in the stream, applauding, and trolling the speakers.
-Vasya was practically glowing, I couldn’t breathe from laughing.
+Our CMO, Basil, was practically glowing, I couldn’t breathe from laughing.

 We had tried all kinds of ways to make up for the lack of human contact during quarantine: online tea-party rooms on Google Meet, mini report meetings, streams for animators and snoring pug dogs.
 But in the end, the best way happened naturally without any planning.
 It brought us closer and we ended up with around 80 in-jokes that all 200 of us knew and loved.